Eloquent inside Codeigniter

 The profiler looks to the CI database library object for the query (and

 its associated running time).
-Since CI_DB_driver
+Since CI_DB_driver uses the var

 keyword, we can access it publicly and shove the query onto the end.